arthurmarba/data2content/README.md

 highest-engagement items are kept.
 The cron job selects each user's top-performing content so the community feed highlights what resonated the most with their followers.
+Posts are considered eligible only if they have at least three shares and a save rate of 0.2% (saved divided by reach) or higher.

 #### Running the community cron manually